NotShrirang/Multiline-lambda-Function/README.md

 <h2>Syntax :</h2>
 General Syntax :
-lambdaFunction.lambdafunction("list of string arguments", caller="string argument which gets calls the function.")
+<code>lambdaFunction.lambdafunction("list of string arguments", caller="string argument which gets calls the function.")</code>
 <br>
 <ul>
 <li>First list of arguements should be wrapped in single function.</li>